Administrative Quality Satisfaction Survey

 The Administrative Quality Satisfaction Survey (AQSS)—conducted in April 2024—had a response rate of 13.9% and received over 15,000 qualitative responses.
 The survey aimed to gather insights about employee experiences with administrative services, at both central and local/departmental units.
 This survey was open to all Academic Staff, University Staff, Limited Appointees, Faculty, Graduate Assistants, and Post-Docs/Post-degree recipients.

-The overall satisfaction rating increased to 3.90 out of 5, up from 3.81 in 2022.
-The local units received higher ratings, averaging 3.97, compared to the central-level units, which scored an average of 3.83.
+The overall satisfaction rating increased to 3.90 on a 1 through 5 scale, up from 3.81 in 2022.
+Local service (service provided by divisions and/or departments) received higher ratings, averaging 3.97, compared to the central-level service (service provided by campus-level units, such as the Office of Human Resources or Division of Business Services), which scored an average of 3.83.
 This trend is consistent with the 2022 AQSS survey.

 AQSS results showed a highly variable perception of customer services across campus and the different survey focus areas of communications, facilities, finance, general administration, human resources, information technology, and research administration.